Mutton Korma (Goat Korma)

 • 6 green cardamoms (elaichi)

-• 2 small black cardamoms (badi elaichi)
+• 2 small black cardamoms (badi elaichi or 1 large)

 Other ingredients